jssimporter/JSSImporter/README.md

 jss-autopkg-addon
 =================

-This module adds the ability for autopkg to create groups, upload packages and scripts, and create policies for the Casper JSS.
+This processor adds the ability for AutoPkg to create groups, upload packages and scripts, add extension attributes, and create policies for the Casper JSS, allowing you to fully-automate your software testing workflow.

 This project began from Allister Banks' original [jss-autopkg-addon project](https://github.com/arubdesu/jss-autopkg-addon), but has since diverged considerably to add greater customization options while maintaining the existing functionality.

 Installation and Setup
 =================

 The easiest method for installing is to download the latest package installer from the "releases" section.
 This will add the JSSImporter.py processor to your autopkglib, and the python-jss module to your system python, which is what AutoPkg should be using.
+The various templates and this file will be added to ```/usr/share/jss-autopkg-addon```.
 Bonus points if you grab my [recipe](https://github.com/autopkg/sheagcraig-recipes) and just use AutoPkg to build your own installer...

 You will need to add some preferences to your AutoPkg preferences file.: